open/close all folders

 - The Diclonii from Elfen Lied.
 Bonus points for the bulk of them going down the Woobie, Destroyer of Worlds road.

-- The Sekirei in the series of the same name, a race of battle aliens forced to participate in a game where There Can Be Only One.
+- The title creatures in Sekirei, a race of battle aliens forced to participate in a game where There Can Be Only One.
 This involves seeking out their One True Love and then fighting to the death against the rest of their kind with the knowledge only one will be allowed to stay with their Ashikabi.
 Out of the 108, the vast majority are Monster Munch or Red Shirts with absolutely no hope of winning against their more powerful elders, the Single Numbers.
 This leads many pairs to attempt to flee the capital, only to be hunted down and slaughtered by the Discipline Squad.

-- The cursed children from Black Bullet, lolis born with the Gastrea virus in their blood, the same virus that turn people into Eldritch Abomination.
+- The cursed children from Black Bullet, young girls born with the Gastrea virus in their blood, the same virus that turn people into Eldritch Abominations.
 How society treats the cursed children is sickeningly in Jim Crow law levels (from public flogging and lynching to forced segregation and even Police Brutality).
-It also doesn't help to note that because the cursed children are born with the said virus, they'll eventually turn into Eldritch Abomination anyways in a much slower rate.
+And because the cursed children are born with said virus, they'll eventually turn into Eldritch Abominations anyways in a much slower rate.
 It gets worse for them when the government plans to strip them away from their citizenship and plan a genocide against them.